telliott99/MyMath/kepler/kepler-feynman.rst

 Feynman
 #######

 Richard Feynman gave a famous series of talks at Cornell in 1964 that were videotaped and transcribed into a book.
-Bill Gates later purchased them and they are now available on the web on YouTube.
+Bill Gates later purchased the tapes and they are now available on the web on YouTube.
 I still have the book, called *The Character of Physical Law*.
 This argument is from Chapter 2, *The Relation of Mathematics to Physics*.

 It depends on a tiny bit of calculus---specifically, the product rule for differentiation.
 It also uses the fact that the product rule is valid for vector cross products.
 (See :ref:`here <cross-product2>` for a proof and :ref:`here <cross-product>` for a general introduction to the cross-product).